georgetour/Gulp-SASS-workflow/README.md

 ### Finally installing Gulp and SASS to our project

-Install gulp and save dependancies
+Install gulp and save dependencies to our project folder :

 <code>npm install -save-dev gulp</code>